fastoch/Networking/Computer_Networking.md

   VPN concentrators on both ends of the VPN will manage the connection.
 - The **remote-access VPN (host-to-site VPN)** allows select remote users to connect to the local network.
 A VPN concentrator on the local network will manage the connections coming in from the remote users.
-The remote system requesting the connection uses special software called VPN client software.
+The remote system requesting the connection uses special software called a VPN client.
+Users need to have a preconfigured VPN client installed on their machine.
 - The **host-to-host VPN (SSL VPN)** allows a secure connection between two systems without the use of VPN client software.
 A VPN concentrator on the local network manages the connections.
 The host seeking to connect uses a Web browser that supports the correct encryption technology (either SSL or more likely TLS) to make the connection to the VPN concentrator.